KriperPlay/nRecorder/README.md

 * Infinity mode has bugs, at exit maybe mp4 will be broken -> please use default mode

 # About
-nRecorder - ScreenRecorder where video consists of screenshots
+* nRecorder - ScreenRecorder where video consists of screenshots
+* nRecord saves videos in mp4
+* nRecord records video in 30fps

 # Need to install
 * python3 and pip